muskan-dhawan/Machine-Learning-Internship-Tasks-Skillcraft-Technology-/README.md

 Purpose of the Repository

 The main goal of this repository is to strengthen machine learning fundamentals and gain hands-on experience with real-world datasets.
 These projects can be used for academic submissions, internships, or as part of a personal ML portfolio.

+4. SCT_ML_4 - Develop a hand gesture recognition model that can accurately identify and classify different hand gestures from image or video data, enabling intuitive human-computer interaction and gesture-based control systems.